oracle-livelabs/weblogic/webcenter-content/wcc-headless-access/05-create-new-sample-app/05-create-new-sample-app.md

 12. Copy the below code snippet and paste to the PL/SQL Code block on the right side as shown.

       > Note : Make sure to use correct variable names while pasting the code snippets as you have defined in your page.
 Code Explanation is done as inline comments in Code Snippet.
 If there is any error, please resolve it first before saving the changes.
+For APIs information, refer to **Appendix 1 : Commonly Used WCC REST Endpoints**.

       ![Fetch Token Process code](images/child-process1-code.png "Fetch Token Process code")